top of page

 I am happy to serve within approximately a 1-hour radius from the Grandview triangle in Missouri.

-I typically join you in early active labor, when contractions are becoming stronger and more regular.
+I typically join you in active labor, when contractions are becoming stronger and more regular.
 We’ll stay in close contact during early labor via phone or text for virtual support until I am needed physically.
-From the time you give me a call needing me in person, to the time I am by your side, allow up to 2 hours.
+From the time you give me a call needing me in person, to the time I am by your side, allow up to 2 hours- most of the time much less.

-While loving support from family and friends is incredibly valuable, the role of a trained doula is unique and cannot be fully replaced.
-As a professional doula, I bring specialized knowledge of birth physiology, comfort techniques, advocacy, and emotional support tailored to each stage of labor.
-Unlike loved ones, I’m focused solely on you without emotional overwhelm or distractions—providing calm, steady guidance no matter how your birth unfolds.
+While loving support from family and friends is incredibly valuable, the role of a Certified Doula is unique and cannot be fully replaced.
+As a professional doula, I bring extensive knowledge of birth physiology, comfort techniques, advocacy, training in how to handle rough providers, and physical/emotional support tailored to each stage of labor.
+Unlike loved ones, I’m focused solely on you without emotional overwhelm or distractions—providing calm, steady guidance to you and your family no matter how your birth unfolds.